Avery T. “Sandy” Waterman, Jr., Esq.

 Travelling Highway One north featured sea-kayaking and majestic views of the Big Sur Coast through Carmel and Monterrey - amid innumerable hairpin turns!
 Before departing San Francisco , the Watermans rode the hilly Trolley lines, zigzagged Lombard Street, hung out in Haight-Ashbury, ate great seafood at the Wharf, crossed the Golden Gate Bridge, and visited the awe-inspiring redwood of tranquil Muir Woods National Monument.

-The couple live in Durham, North Carolina.
-Katharine was Managing Editor of Southern Weddings magazine/online; is pursuing her M.B.A. at University of North Carolina on fellowship; and upon graduation in May 2013 will join Bank of America in Charlotte.
-Kyle is pursuing his M.D. at Duke University and his M.B.A. at UNC in Chapel Hill , where he is a Dean's Fellow, Fields Prize recipient and Humana Competition finalist; and upon graduation in May 2014 will be a healthcare consultant with McKinsey and Company.
+The couple lived in Durham, North Carolina.
+Katharine was Managing Editor of Southern Weddings magazine/online; obtained her M.B.A. at University of North Carolina on fellowship; and upon graduation in May 2013 joined Bank of America as Assistant Vice President at its headquarters in Charlotte.
+Kyle is pursuing his M.D. at Duke University, having earned his M.B.A. at UNC in Chapel Hill , where he was a Dean's Fellow, Fields Prize recipient and Humana Competition finalist; and upon graduation in May 2014 will be a healthcare consultant with McKinsey and Company.

 Following Mr. Waterman's romantic getaway at Excellence Punta Cana in the Dominican Republic , a special father-son week in Amsterdam, Netherlands during July made memories for a lifetime.
 From their quarters at Dam Square, the duo visited the Flower District, Newmarket Square, and Rembrandt Square; toured the zoo, and City and Diamond Museums; and motored the canals by covered boat.
 Avery III's future plans include returning to school for his Masters in Business Administration after working in the food and beverage industry.
-Currently he works Advancement Concepts and lives in Richmond's trendy Fan District.
+Currently he works in sales for The Richmond Group USA and lives in Richmond's trendy Fan District.

 In January, 2012, Mr. Waterman and Elizabeth visited Universal's Islands of Adventure in Orlando, Florida.
 First week of April, 2012, he recognized Elizabeth’s upcoming high school graduation by taking her to Italy via England over Spring Break.
 The two flew into London for lunch and shopping, then to Rome.
 There they visited Spanish Steps, Trevi Fountain, The Vatican, Pantheon, Trastevere, Ghetto, Colosseum, Forum, Palatine, and Zoo, much by bicycle.
 Father and daughter are pictured at Navona Plaza, where they enjoyed fine Italian cooking, live music and sun.